hpc/mpifileutils/doc/markdown/dchmod.1.md

 # DESCRIPTION
 Parallel MPI application to recurseively walk, and then change permissions starting from the top level directory.

-dchmod prrovides functionality similar to chmod.
-Like chmod, the tool supports the use of octal or symbolic mode to change the permissions.
-But unlinke chmod, there is no need to use a recursive option, as the permissions will be updated from the top level directory all the way to the bottom of the tree by default.
+dchmod prrovides functionality similar to *chmod(1)*.
+Like *chmod(1)*, the tool supports the use of octal or symbolic mode to change the permissions.
+But unlinke *chmod(1)*, there is no need to use a recursive option, as the permissions will be updated from the top level directory all the way to the bottom of the tree by default.

 # OPTIONS